-After our short break at Goanikontes we continued on the Welwitschia Trail so see the famous plants.
+After our short break at Goanikontes, we continued on the Welwitschia Trail so see the famous plants.
 The Welwitschia mirabilis is a living fossil and is endemic to the Namib desert.
 It was named after the Austrian botanist Friedrich Welwitsch.
-It is clearly not the most beautiful plant but is has some very interesting properties.
-For example the Welwitschia can exist in areas with almost zero rainfall and individual plants can be more than 2000 years old.
+It is clearly not the most beautiful plant but it has some very interesting properties.
+For example, the Welwitschia can exist in areas with almost zero rainfall and individual plants can be more than 2000 years old.

-On our last day in Swakopmund we drove to the Blutkuppe.
-This is an interesting rock formation which shines red in the evening light and has some interesting structures.
-In addition there are some lovely quiver trees near the Blutkuppe.
+On our last day in Swakopmund, we drove to the Blutkuppe.
+This is an interesting rock formation that shines red in the evening light and has some interesting structures.
+In addition, there are some lovely quiver trees near the Blutkuppe.

 While waiting for the sunset we had some picnic in front of the Blutkuppe.

-After our visit of the Craft Centre we walked to the Post Street Mall, the Bushmann Art Gallery and the Zoo Park where we had another short break at the Zoo Café.
-On a Saturday afternoon Windhoek was much more lively compared to the Sunday afternoon when we arrived.
+After our visit to the Craft Center, we walked to the Post Street Mall, the Bushmann Art Gallery, and the Zoo Park where we had another short break at the Zoo Café.
+On a Saturday afternoon, Windhoek was much more lively compared to the Sunday afternoon when we arrived.

-After a quick visit of the ‘Alte Feste’ we walked to Joe’s Beerhouse for an early Dinner.
+After a quick visit of the ‘Alte Feste’, we walked to Joe’s Beerhouse for an early dinner.
 Around 6 pm we were picked up by our rental car company at Joe’s Beerhouse and transferred to the airport.
-After another uneventful night flight with Condor we arrived back in Germany.
+After another uneventful night flight with Condor, we arrived back in Germany.
 The good thing is, that there is nearly no time difference between Namibia and Germany.
-This makes it much easier to get back to work on the next day (compared to for example a trip to Australia or Canada).
+This makes it much easier to get back to work the next day (compared to for example a trip to Australia or Canada).